 top of page

-This page highlights samples of my work in public health, where I bring together research, practice, and reflection to support healthier communities.
-Here you’ll find a selection of my academic contributions, including my dissertation and peer-reviewed articles, as well as projects that reflect my commitment to advancing population health and wellness.
-I hope that these resources not only showcase my scholarship but also serve as a space where knowledge and practice meet for the flourishing of people and communities.
+This page highlights samples of Dr. Raegan Tuff's work in public health, where she brings together research, practice, and reflection to support healthier communities.
+Find a selection of her academic contributions, including her dissertation and peer-reviewed articles, as well as projects that reflect her commitment to advancing health and wellness across the lifespan.
+These resources not only showcase her scholarship but also serve as a space where knowledge and practice meet for the flourishing of people and communities.

 Kids Dancing